changamire/framework7-react-phonegap/README.md

-# Framework7 v3 React Phonegap
+# Framework7 v3 React PhoneGap template

 This project is inspired by Ben Compton's original work on Framework7 and React.
 It provides a template for an application based on the excellent [Framework7](https://framework7.io/) framework using [ReactJS](https://reactjs.org/), and all wrapped up with [PhoneGap](https://phonegap.com/).